cry-inc/naca-profile/README.md

 The supplied data values must consist of the same number of measurement values.
 Also, the values must be in the same order as the probes.

-The data values for visialization can be supplied in two different ways:
+The data values for visualization can be supplied in two different ways:
 - Via the text box in the UI (sepereated by spaces, newlines or semicolons)
 - As UDP packets to port 10001, containing a ASCII string like described above